Inspired By Passion

 More music means a better world for all of us because Music builds the invisible roads & bridges that connect our hearts, our souls.
 We need those connections now, more than ever.

-Music for Humanity Grand Scholarship Winners
+Announcing the Music for Humanity 2024 Scholarship Winners

 Maxfield Panish is a Grand Scholarship winner.